dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmAuditAggregateDuration:

     dcmAuditAggregateDuration_"
+    "Audit Unknown Study Instance UID",string,"Indicates study instance uid value to be sent in audit message when not known.
+If absent, 'unknownStudy' will be applied.","
+    .. _dcmAuditUnknownStudyInstanceUID:

+    dcmAuditUnknownStudyInstanceUID_"
+    "Audit Unknown Patient ID",string,"Indicates patient id value to be sent in audit message when not known.
+If absent, '<none>' will be applied.","
+    .. _dcmAuditUnknownPatientID:

+    dcmAuditUnknownPatientID_"
+    "Show Patient Info In System Log",string,"Specifies if Patient Information is shown as plain text or hashed in system logs.
+Enumerated values.
+PLAIN_TEXT, HASH_NAME, HASH_NAME_AND_ID.
+PLAIN_TEXT if absent.","
+    .. _dcmShowPatientInfoInSystemLog:

+    dcmShowPatientInfoInSystemLog_"
+    "Show Patient Info In Audit Log",string,"Specifies if Patient Information is shown as plain text or hashed in emitted audit messages.
+Enumerated values.
+PLAIN_TEXT, HASH_NAME, HASH_NAME_AND_ID.
+PLAIN_TEXT if absent.","
+    .. _dcmShowPatientInfoInAuditLog:

+    dcmShowPatientInfoInAuditLog_"
     "STOW-RS Spool Directory",string,"Path to Directory used by STOW-RS Service to spool Bulkdata of XML/JSON Metadata and Bulk Data Request Messages.","
     .. _dcmStowSpoolDirectory: